|Valentines by Fran W and Becka V|

 Printable (PDF) Valentine’s Day boxes, puzzles, wrappers, cards, ornaments, and more

-This UK site has coloring pages for Valentine’s Day that include: Hearts, cupid, doves, flowers, treats and more
+This site has coloring pages for Valentine’s Day that include: Hearts, cupid, dot to dots, flowers, and more

 A variety of math activities with a Valentine’s Day theme.